sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 <sub>**Important:** You must notify Tech Ops (in #Tech-Ops) when you create a new channel requiring an exception to the default 18 months rule (even if it falls into an existing exception). **We have no way to know when new channels requiring an exception are created.** </sub>

-### Naming conventions
+### Channel naming conventions

-To help with navigation and discoverability, follow these naming conventions for channels.
-If you find a channel that does not follow these, request to rename it in #ask-it-tech-ops.
+Follow these naming conventions to help with discoverability.
+Channels can be re-named by submitting a request in #ask-it-tech-ops.

 <table>
   <tr>